Chris Masuak: Biography

 In 2011, Masuak joined a reformed line-up of the Screaming Tribesmen for Australian shows, playing Brisbane, Melbourne and Sydney.
 The Bones and Flowers line-up toured Europe in 2012, playing Spain's Azkena Festival and four dates in France.
 In December 2013 and January 2014, Masuak played a string of solo band shows around Sydney.

 With a box set released, Radio Birdman reformed in October–November 2014.
 Masuak was omitted from the line-up.
 He described his disappointment, "There is absolutely no professional or musical impediment or rationale to preclude me from participating in this event.
-Rather, this decision is a result of a last desperate and bullying demand from a singer who's [sic] animosity towards me has spanned decades and whose antipathy towards the band is well documented."
+Rather, this decision is a result of a last desperate and bullying demand from a singer wh [sic] animosity towards me has spanned decades and whose antipathy towards the band is well documented."
 Younger responded, "Are relations between the two of us simply unsalvageable?
 Yes – but I didn't exclude him from the band.
 He published a statement.
 I can understand why he'd be gutted by it, but my view is it would have been naive of him to think anything would've happened other than what has happened.
 I didn't exclude him from the band even though he thinks that's the case.
 I was offered to participate on the basis that he wasn't in the band."

 In April 2016, Masuak released his new solo band CD, "Brujita", with his Spanish band The Viveiro Wave Riders on Australian label I-94 Bar Records.
 He followed this with "Address To The Nation" in 2019 on the same label.

 In early 2023, Masuak announced an Australian East Coast tour in May and June, his first local run in six years.
 He will be backed by Dog Soldier, comprising Tony Bambach (Aberration, ex-Lime Spiders) on bass and Stuart Wilson (Leadfinger, ex-New Christs, ex-Lime Spiders) on drums.
 Masuak also began recording with one of his Spanish band, Los Revolaters, for a planned four-song EP.